Want to learn how to set up a WordPress dropdown menu?

 How to create a WordPress dropdown menu with core functionality

-This is one of the most popular ways to create a WordPress dropdown menu (and one of the easiest).
+If it does, then you can take advantage of the most popular way to create a WordPress dropdown menu (and one of the easiest).

 Even better?
 If you choose to create a dropdown menu in WordPress by using the default menu option, you don’t have to worry about the menus disappearing when you switch up your theme or add new plugins!